 As we mentioned, there is a reasonably good Metro system for tourists.
 It doesn’t cover the whole city but does cover many of the most popular family attractions so you may want to integrate using the Metro into your travel plans.

 Children under 5 years old do not need the metro “Nol” card.
 Our biggest word of advice would be to not attempt taking the Metro with toddlers and small children during peak commuter times or large events; it can be very busy and overwhelming.
 If you are taking a stroller, make sure it’s collapsible.

 Toddler and infant care in Dubai

-If you are still at the nappy/diaper changing stage, you may be pleasantly surprised by the change facilities in large malls.
-Although frequently the change facilities will only be found in female bathrooms.
+If you are still at the nappy/diaper changing stage, you may be pleasantly surprised by the changing facilities in large malls.
+Although frequently, the change facilities will only be found in female bathrooms.

 Large supermarkets are well-stocked with international brands of diapers and infant snacks and food, though if your toddler likes any foods in particular or has any intolerances, you are best bringing your own supplies.

-If you are venturing outside of Dubai or any of the UAE’s major city centres, do not expect to find anything special for families by way of change tables, parenting rooms etc. You can read more about infant care in our What to expect in Dubai with a Baby post, and more parenting tips here.
+If you are venturing outside of Dubai or any of the UAE’s major city centres, do not expect to find anything special for families by way of changing tables, parenting rooms etc.

 Where should I stay in Dubai with a toddler?